oliviazhang0809/puppet-heka/README.md

 ##Overview

-This module installs and configures for heka.
+This module installs and configures heka and starts heka daemon.

 ##Module Description